aws/amazon-eks-pod-identity-webhook/README.md

 Usage of amazon-eks-pod-identity-webhook:
-      --alsologtostderr                  log to standard error as well as files --annotation-prefix string         The Service Account annotation to look for (default "eks.amazonaws.com") --in-cluster                       Use in-cluster authentication and certificate request API (default true) --kube-api string                  (out-of-cluster) The url to the API server --kubeconfig string                (out-of-cluster) Absolute path to the API server kubeconfig file
+      --alsologtostderr                  log to standard error as well as files --annotation-prefix string         The Service Account annotation to look for (default "eks.amazonaws.com") --aws-default-region string        If set, AWS_DEFAULT_REGION will be set to this value in mutated containers --in-cluster                       Use in-cluster authentication and certificate request API (default true) --kube-api string                  (out-of-cluster) The url to the API server --kubeconfig string                (out-of-cluster) Absolute path to the API server kubeconfig file